Parental Alienation- The Increasing Threat to Family

-When parents have ended a relationship or marriage involving children, often this process of transition can leave one or both parties feeling hurt, distressed and unable to responsibly process emotions.
+When parents have ended a relationship or marriage involving children, often this process of transition can leave one or both parties feeling hurt, distressed, and unable to responsibly process emotions.
 In situations where there has been a breakdown of trust between the parental parties, often these emotions will affect interactions with the child.
 This can cause destructive attitudes towards one parent which the child may subconsciously align with.
-Although Parental Alienation is sometimes intended retribution, in most cases this is done unintentionally.
+Although Parental Alienation is sometimes intended for retribution, in most cases this is done unintentionally.

 What can I do to prevent Parental Alienation?

 Essentially, collaboration is key.
 The best process to avoid parental alienation is to engage with the Family Dispute Resolution (FDR) effectively.
-When both parties come together for mediation, this provides a great platform for issues to be raised and arrangements to be made in an environment aware from the children.
+When both parties come together for mediation, this provides a great platform for issues to be raised and arrangements to be made in an environmentally aware of the children.
 In most circumstances of FDR, the parties are able to reach an agreement regarding the children which achieves the best outcome for the whole family.

 Read More: Who Gets Animals in Divorce Proceedings?

-Additionally, if one party has feelings of distress, anger or betrayal, these sentiments are both addressed and resolved to allow both parents to present a united front when raising the children.
+Additionally, if one party has feelings of distress, anger, or betrayal, these sentiments are both addressed and resolved to allow both parents to present a united front when raising the children.
 Ultimately, this is the crucial “key” to avoid parental alienation.
 Although FDR may address some preliminary issues, family therapy is recommended to repair broken relationships and voice emotions in a positive environment.

 Tags: brisbane family law, divorce lawyers brisbane, Family Law, family law brisbane, Family Law Custody, family law lawyers brisbane, family lawyers brisbane, James Noble Family Law, Parental Alienation, Parental Alienation Australia, parental Alienation Australian Family Law